 I shared recently on Instagram that I am now a prescription eyeglass wearer, and it’s become a fun and stylish part of my fashion routine!
 As a child, and perhaps a perpetual nerd, I always wanted glasses, but my vision didn’t require them.

 But, last year, I started to think that maybe it was time for me to get my eyes checked since I am prone to migraines on the weekly.
 As I mentioned in that same Instagram post, my migraines have gotten progressively worse as I age, and while I do what I can to alleviate triggers that cause a migraine, one thing I noticed was my eyes hurting more due to light sensitivity and strain.
 Anyone who suffers from migraines knows how debilitating they can be, and being prone to chronic migraines has affected my life in the sense of not being able to physically carry out simple tasks at times due to the pain associated with it.
 Every migraine sufferer is different – and I sympathize with anyone who has to endure them as I know firsthand how much they consume your life when they take over.
+My friends suggested that it was computer vision syndrome, and that I should get some blue light filtering glasses.
+If you think that’s a problem for you, then you might want to click here.
+Apparently they really do help!

 And if you haven’t had a migraine ever, I will say it’s not a headache, and please don’t belittle people who get migraines by saying it’s just a headache.
 It’s beyond a headache.
 Some people see spots with impair their vision (also known as auras), become nauseous, are sensitive to light, smell and sound, and in my case, my arms sometimes go numb and my speech is impaired (slurring).
 Not all migraines for me are severe, but the frequency of getting them really becomes an added stress, and not knowing when you’ll get another one is enough to trigger the start of a new one.
 I would never even want anyone to know what it felt like as it’s just so terrible.